February 28, 2018

 This means that sound digital architecture activities can mitigate up to 80% of a project’s risk—leaving design resources responsible for the remaining 20%.

-Why Complex Projects Struggle or Fail at Execution
+Why Complex Projects Struggle at Execution

 Design activities must naturally confront certain risks that architecture activities are unable to mitigate.
 Hence, architecture oversight must give way to design managers who coordinate domain-specific processes and their respective practitioners as they bear the remaining 20% of a project’s total risk.